texastribune/data-visuals-guides/computer-setup.md

 As part of our setup, we also use [ai2html](http://ai2html.org/) to convert Illustrator files to HTML to put on our site.
 To set this up, check out our [instructions on Basecamp](https://3.basecamp.com/3098728/buckets/80634/uploads/1035900039).

+## Installing QGIS

+Although not required, our team uses QGIS to run geographical analysis.
+This and other mapping tips are avaiable in [the geo-setup file](geo-setup.md).

 ## Installing Docker

 **NOTE:** This is only required for full-time staffers